jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

-> This is the first of several incidents in which Mio stumbles or is unnaturally clumsy, and later it's suggested to be related to her advanced age.
+> This is the first of several incidents in which Mio stumbles or is unnaturally clumsy, and later it's implied to be related to her advanced age.
 But it's hard to tell whether it's a physiological problem, or a result of anxiety.
+Either way, she's known to be a superb runner, and her stumbling like this is a big red flag.

 ----